Milhosť: History

 The first historical records of Milhosť are from [1220].
 At this time German colonists, who came during the years 1205-1209 A.D., were living in this area.
 The village had not been an independent ham in the 13th century.
 It was just a settlement which belonged to a village called Középnémeti.
-The first written record of Milhosť appears in the 14th century, which mentioned a St. Michael´s chapel from 1322,however the chapels' location is not known today.
+The first written record of Milhosť appears in the 14th century, which mentioned a St. Michael´s chapel from 1322, however the chapels' location is not known today.
 The name of the village changed over the years.
 It varied from Felsekysnemethy to its present form Milhosť.

 Only Germans were living in this area till 1500 AD.
 At the beginning of the 16th century Hungarian families arrived and as a result the number of the German population decreased.
 There are no records of German families after 1600 AD but there was an increase in Slovak settlers.
 In 1720 AD the number of Hungarian and Slovak inhabitants was equal.
 The arrival of the first Jews began in 1787 and Romani people in the year 1850.

-Geography

-The village lies at an altitude of 166 metres and covers an area of 7.782 km².

-It has a population of 344 people (2001).